 The Savant Lake Project is located approximately 240km NW of Thunder Bay, Ontario, and covers some 203 square kilometres of the Savant Lake greenstone belt.
-The Company holds an Option Agreement to earn-in to a 100% interest in the Savant Lake Project in return for payments to the private vendors of \$100,000 (\$40,000 already paid) and issuing 240,000 NDR shares (120,000 already issued) before April, 2020.
+The Company holds an Option Agreement to earn-in to a 100% interest in the Savant Lake Project in return for payments to the private vendors of \$100,000 (\$70,000 already paid) and share issue commitments.
+The Company has met its share issue commitment with the remaining NDR shares owing, under the terms of the agreement, issued to the vendors on March 29, 2019.
 The Savant Lake Property is subject to a 2% NSR, of which one percent (1%) may be purchased from the vendors for \$1,000,000.